ShaneCurcuru/menotomymatters/_pages/about.md

 I appreciate your feedback, so please do reach out if you have any factual corrections, or ideas of where to find useful information on the town website or elsewhere.
+Many thanks to the Town government for improving their website's structured data after the pandemic!

 ## About Shane

-A 23 year resident of Arlington, Shane lives with his family and cats atop the Heights just under the water tower.
+A 20++ year resident of Arlington, Shane lives with his family and cats atop the Heights just under the water tower.
 Our daughter enjoyed Robbins Farm Park and the Brackett School - especially Mrs. Z! - and made it through Ottoson too.
 We love the feel of Arlington, and appreciate